 Mar 16, 2023

-Thirteen years after he issued that critical first warning of the threat war now posed to Ukrainian culture, Ihor spoke once more on the topic, this time celebrating the power of networks.
-At the first International Forum War in Ukraine: The Battle for Culture, Ihor remarked, “For almost a year, foreign governments, international institutions, and organizations have been closely cooperating with Ukrainian state bodies, cultural institutions, experts, and volunteers.
-We've been given protective equipment, financial and humanitarian aid, and held many meetings.
-The scale of support is truly fascinating, and we are deeply thankful for it… All of these efforts are for the sake of one goal, the preservation of cultural heritage during the war, the development of means of emergency response, supporting workers and cultural institutions, bringing the aggressor country to justice, and promoting the sustainable development of Ukrainian culture.”
+A year later, these two indomitable heritage professionals had built a national infrastructure to stabilize and protect heritage, conduct salvage and rescue missions, and document crimes against cultural heritage.
+In February 2023, Poshyvailo spoke to the power of networks at the HERI-organized forum War in Ukraine: The Battle for Culture.
+“For almost a year, foreign governments, international institutions, and organizations have been closely cooperating with Ukrainian state bodies, cultural institutions, experts, and volunteers,” he said.
+“We've been given protective equipment, financial and humanitarian aid, and held many meetings.
+The scale of support is truly fascinating, and we are deeply thankful for it. . . .
+All of these efforts are for the sake of one goal, the preservation of cultural heritage during the war, the development of means of emergency response, supporting workers and cultural institutions, bringing the aggressor country to justice, and promoting the sustainable development of Ukrainian culture.”